tylert/yummy-scripts/beverage/ginger_beer.rst

 Ginger Beer
 -----------

-* an empty 2L bottle
+* an empty 2 L bottle
-* 2L of water
+* 2 L of water
-* 1 1/2 to 2 tbsp. freshly-grated ginger
+* 1 1/2 to 2 tablespoons freshly-grated ginger
 * 1 lemon
 * 1 cup sugar
-* 1/4 tsp. dried yeast
+* 1/4 teaspoon dried yeast
 * a funnel

 Put sugar into bottle.
 Add dried yeast.
 Mix ginger and lemon juice in a cup.